CoquiCoders/beta-book/more_user_testing_and_validation_phase/README.md

 5. Talked to some agencies about opening new datasets

 6. Met and pitched application to small businesses organizations and associations

-7. Schedules the launch of Kiva in Puerto Rico
+7. Scheduled the launch of Kiva in Puerto Rico

 8. Defined the integration with agencies CRMs or other systems

 ![Workshop](http://cl.ly/XAyK/IMG_0148.jpg)